learn-co-students/module-one-final-project-guidelines-nyc-web-080618/README.md

          EventChecker Explanation

 Welcome to EventChecker!
 This is our amazing searching engine for events held by different artists or in different cities.
-Users can definitly find their favorable events and save the events by using EventChecker.
+Users can definitely find their favorable events and save the events by using EventChecker.

 We have 3 many-to-many relationships in our model.